thatmariusuu/DaVinci-Resolve-Gaming-Subtitles/README.md

 Ensure you have the latest NVIDIA drivers installed for your GPU.
 You can download them from the [official NVIDIA website](https://www.nvidia.com/Download/index.aspx).

-**Step 2: Install the CUDA Toolkit**

-You will need to install the NVIDIA CUDA Toolkit.
-We recommend using **CUDA 12.1**.
-You can find the installer for your operating system in the [NVIDIA CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).

-**Step 3: Install PyTorch with CUDA Support**
+**Step 2: Install PyTorch with CUDA Support**

-After installing the CUDA Toolkit, you need to install a version of PyTorch that is compiled for your specific CUDA version.
+After installing the NVIDIA drivers, you need to install a version of PyTorch that is compiled for your specific CUDA version.

 1. Go to the [PyTorch installation page](https://pytorch.org/get-started/locally/).
 2. Use the interactive tool to generate the correct installation command for your system.
 Here is an example of the selections: